siderolabs/talos/website/content/v1.5/reference/configuration.md

         - console=ttyS1
         - panic=10
     image: ghcr.io/siderolabs/installer:latest # Allows for supplying the image used to perform the installation.
-    bootloader: true # Indicates if a bootloader should be installed.
     wipe: false # Indicates if the installation disk should be wiped at installation time.

     # # Look up disk using disk attributes like model, size, serial and others.